 The Yarra and the Southbank

-Southbank also has the Eureka Tower, the highest building of the southern hemisphere.
-Eureka tower offers visitors a splendid view of the whole Melbourne area, in all four directions.
-Recommend taking the lift up, just for the views!
+The Eureka tower offers tourists a splendid view over the whole Melbourne area, in all four directions.
+Recommend, take the lift up, just for the views!

 Melbourne Southbank pedestrian zone